josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️_Cybernetics/🌀_absorption_and_selective_sacrifice.md

     --> H[Systemic preservation]
 ```

-These stages should not be assumed merely because one follows another chronologically.

-They are diagnostic categories.

-But where the full sequence occurs, accountability can perform a paradoxical function:
+At that point, accountability can perform a paradoxical function:

-> **the punishment of one component helps establish the legitimacy of the system containing it.**
+> **punishing one component can help restore the legitimacy of the system containing it.**

-The system can point to the sacrifice as evidence that its accountability mechanisms work.

 ---

-## 🩸 The Sacrifice Can Be Guilty

-Selective sacrifice should not be confused with scapegoating.
+## 🪞 Scapegoating Is Not Selective Sacrifice

-A scapegoat may be blamed for something it did not do, or assigned responsibility grossly disproportionate to its role.
+A scapegoat may be falsely blamed or assigned wildly disproportionate responsibility.

 A selectively sacrificed actor may be **completely culpable**.

-The problem is not:
+That is why the relevant question is not:

 > *Why was A criticised?*

 It is:

 > **Why did accountability stop at A?**

-This is an important distinction because genuine wrongdoing makes an actor particularly effective as a sacrificial target.

-There is no need to manufacture the case.

-The wrongdoing can be exposed accurately, condemned appropriately and sanctioned legitimately.

-The systems failure occurs if the resulting accountability is then allowed to stand in for examination of the processes, actors and incentives that enabled the same outcome.

----

-## 🪞 Scapegoating Versus Selective Sacrifice

 ```mermaid
 flowchart TD